peterpaohuang/flux_matching/README.md

 ![Flux Matching](assets/flux_matching.gif)

+Official implementation of [Generative Modeling with Flux Matching](https://arxiv.org/abs/2605.07319) by Peter Pao-Huang, Xiaojie Qiu, and Stefano Ermon.

-**Flux Matching** is a generative modeling paradigm for learning data generating vector fields beyond the score function.
-The library (`src/`) is lightweight and dependency-free beyond PyTorch.
-Usage examples live in `examples/`, and each experiment in `experiments/` has its own README.
+**Flux Matching** is a generative modeling paradigm for learning data generating vector fields beyond the score function. `src/` contains the core Flux Matching library. `examples/` contains simple usage examples to start training and sampling with Flux Matching. `experiments/` contains all scripts and settings to setup, run, and recreate experiment results from the paper.

+Please contact <peterph@stanford.edu> with any comments or issues.

 ---